lasuzuki/dtn-gcp/README.md

 <img src="https://github.com/lasuzuki/dtn-gcp/blob/main/blob/img1.png" width=400 align=center>

 Click `Create` a new instance.
-In the new page  add the configurations of the instance:
+In the new page, add the configurations of the instance:

 **Name**: instance-dtn